rprakashdass/Learn-C-Cpp/README.md

-# Linked List Operations in C
+# Programming in C

-This repository provides a basic implementation of linked list operations in the C programming language.
-It aims to help beginners understand the concepts and functions associated with linked lists.
+Welcome to the "Programming in C" repository!
+This repository contains a collection of C programming examples and exercises to help you learn and practice C programming concepts.

 ## Table of Contents